Halloween is a fun time of year for kids and adults alike. It’s also the perfect opportunity to bring the family together, too.

 - Blindfold (for Pin The Hat On The Witch game)

 - Laminating Pouches (optional)

-Every kid I know loves I Spy games, so I created this Halloween themed I Spy to include in the pack.
+Every kid we know loves I Spy games, so we created this Halloween themed I Spy to include in the pack.
 It’s great if you laminate them and then use dry erase markers, so they can be used over and over.

-After you get the background printed, simply print the corresponding sized witches hats out at home on 8.5″x11″ cover paper.
+After you get the background printed, simply print the corresponding sized witches’ hats out at home on 8.5″x11″ cardstock paper.
 Stick the poster to the wall.

 Blindfold the player and give them a quick spin (if they’re old enough to visualize where the poster is), then let them attempt to put the hat on the witch.
 Record the player’s name next to their hat after each attempt.

 The player who gets their hat closest to the actual witch’s hat outline wins.

 Halloween Lunch Notes

 We’ve talked before about how much I love putting random lunch notes in my kids’ lunches.
 We think it’s a fabulous way to let them know you’re thinking about them, even when you’re not around.